 French I introduces the study of French grammar, sentence structure, speaking and reading.
 Topics such as greetings, school subjects, numbers, and family will be learned.
 Work is done in both oral and written French.
-In addition to studying the language, students will increase their knowledge of Francophone history, geography, life, literature, art, and government.
+In addition to studying the language, students will increase their knowledge of Francophone culture.
 There is equal emphasis on listening, speaking, reading, and writing.

-122 FRENCH II Elective: 1 credit
+122 FRENCH II

 French II is a continuation of French I in the areas of listening, speaking, reading, and writing.
-Topics such as French-speaking countries, food, daily routines, health, vacation, city locations, and shopping will be learned and discussed.
+Topics such as French-speaking countries, food, vacation, and city locations will be learned and discussed.
 The students will be applying their acquired vocabulary and grammar knowledge in speaking and writing.

-133 FRENCH III Elective: 1 credit
+133 FRENCH III

 French III is designed to review, reinforce, and build upon the principles learned in the first two levels.
 Conversation is emphasized.
-There is further study of advanced grammar, art, literature, and culture.
-There will be a study on holidays, daily life, sports, and castles.
+There is further study of advanced grammar, art, and culture.

-134 FRENCH IV Elective: 1 credit
+134 FRENCH IV

 French IV has been developed to continue, enhance, and polish the listening, speaking, reading, and writing skills of the advanced student.
-The students use an advanced grammar text, movies, and literature to help polish these skills.
-Students speak, read, and write about current issues, plays, movies, and literature they watch and read as they study Francophone history.
+Students speak, read, and write about a variety of topics as they study Francophone history.
 French IV is highly recommended for the student who would like to continue in languages, international business, or would like to proficiency (or test) out of college language requirements.
-With a 3.0 GPA in French, these students are eligible for French Honor Society.
+With an A- average in French, these students are eligible for French Honor Society.

-135 FRENCH V Elective: 1 credit
+135 FRENCH V

 French V is a continuation of French IV.
-Students speak, read and write about current issues, famous French plays, movies, and literature they watch and read as they study French history.
+Students speak, read and write about a variety of topics as they study Francophone history and culture.
 French V is highly recommended for the student who would like to continue in languages, international business, or would like to proficiency (or test) out of college language requirements.
-With a 3.0 GPA in French, these students continue to be eligible for French Honor Society.
+With an A- average in French, these students continue to be eligible for French Honor Society.